Spielberg's 'The Post' aimed at people 'starving for the truth'

 After getting the script in February, “suddenly my entire outlook on the future brightened overnight,” he said.

-“The Post” was shot in June and opens in U.S. movie theatres on Dec.
-22.

-Reporting by Jill Serjeant and Piya Sinha-Roy; Editing by Cynthia Osterman and David Gregorio
+“The Post” was shot in June and opens in U.S. movie theaters on Dec.
+22. (Reporting by Jill Serjeant and Piya Sinha-Roy; Editing by Cynthia Osterman)